noahcao/OC_SORT/README.md

 ## Get Started
 The code and document is coming soon here and in [mmtracking](https://github.com/open-mmlab/mmtracking).
+Stayed tuned!

 ## Model Zoo